 Liquidity risk and cash flow risk

 The Company's operations and working capital requirements can be subject to unforeseen fluctuations.
 These risks are mitigated by parent company loans.
-The Company is not reliant on external funding.
+The Company enjoys the continued support of its parent and is not reliant on external funding.